MajidAtaei1993/postal_broker/RREADME.md

 ---

 ## Introduction
-This project is a full-stack system for managing [your project domain, e.g., shipping parcels].
+This project is a full-stack system for managing shipping packages.
 Laravel is used as the backend framework, while Vue.js with Inertia.js provides a SPA-like frontend experience.

 ## Features